 For many, the imposing Porte Saint-Jean at Place D’Youville is the gateway to Old Québec and a lively area that plays host to a number of cultural events and festivals.
 From Place D'Youville, walk along Rue Saint-Jean.
-Closed to traffic in the summer, the street buzzes with people exploring its many boutiques, restaurants and colorful, historic buildings.
-Running parallel to Rue Saint-Jean, Rue Saint-Louis is also known for its restaurant and shopping options and treats pedestrians to fantastic views of the iconic Fairmont Le Château Frontenac.
+Occasionally closed to traffic in the summer, the street buzzes with people exploring its many boutiques, restaurants and colorful, historic buildings.
+Running parallel to Rue Saint-Jean, Rue Saint-Louis is also known for its restaurant and shopping options and leads to the iconic Fairmont Le Château Frontenac.
 The brainchild of Canadian Pacific Railway president William Van Horne who wanted to promote luxury train travel in the late 19th century, the Château Frontenac is thought to be the most photographed hotel in the world.

 Marvel at French Architecture and History at the Place Royale and Quartier Petit-Champlain